martimy/model-driven-configuration-tutorial/README.md

 ## Network Environment

 This tutorial is based on a simple three-node multi-vendor network arranged in a ring topology.
-The topology consists of the following components and connections:

-The lab environment includes three routers from two different vendors connected to management network named `api-lab` using the IPv4 subnet `192.168.100.0/24`.
-Here are the details:
+The three routers are connected to management network named `api-lab` using the IPv4 subnet `192.168.100.0/24`.

 Node | Model | Management IP
 :---:|---|---